 That time-consuming process is why packaged jerky is so expensive for such small amounts.
 Time is money, after all.
 That being the case, you want to get the best bang for the buck.

 Jerky is a great trail snack, an easy choice when you’re waiting in a deer stand, on a fishing boat, or driving across the country.
-It can stave off hunger pangs when you know its hours until your next full meal and you don’t want to bloat on sugary snacks that add unwanted calories and inches to your waistline.
+It can stave off hunger pangs when you know it will be hours until your next full meal and you don’t want to bloat on sugary snacks that add unwanted calories and inches to your waistline.

 The first thing to consider when buying jerky is the package size.
 Seek out the small print at the bottom of the package to determine the weight.
 Jerky is typically sold by the ounce.
 If the contents’ weight is less than five ounces, you should consider getting another bag or two.
 As any jerky maven can tell you, the stuff is incredibly addictive.
 Once you get started, it’s hard to stop, so stock up.